 Sept.
-22 marked a huge television milestone: On that day, it had officially been 13 years since Lost first premiered, and found itself making TV history as one of the best television dramas of all time.
+22 will mark a huge television milestone: On that day, it will officially be 14 years since Lost first premiered, and found itself making TV history as one of the best television dramas of all time.
 In the years since the show debuted, there hasn’t been another series that has captivated fans — keeping them thinking and guessing every step of the way — quite like Lost.

 While the show’s super successful (and super attractive) stars have since gotten off the island, there’s no denying that the show made a significant impact on viewers and made history every step of the way — from the critically acclaimed pilot, to the much-disputed finale, which aired in May 2010.
 “I hope it’s remembered for the experience that hpapened in the six days in between the airings of the episodes,” showrunner Damon Lindelof explained when asked about the show’s legacy.